Jack-Van/RachelChou-Workplace/README.md

 # RachelChou-Workplace
-The repository  will be use to develop
+The repository  will be use to develop some small project.